 - Fold through the raspberries and mix throughout (image 6)

-- Fill each pastry muffin hole with 1 tbsp of the mixture (I forgot to take a photo!) and bake at 200º degrees celsius for 20 minutes.
+- Fill each pastry muffin hole with 1 tablespoon of the mixture (I forgot to take a photo!) and bake at 200º degrees celsius for 20 minutes.

 Expert Tips and FAQs